Filter Options

 Kibale Chimpanzee Trekking Tours

 Chimpanzees are fascinating creatures.
-These forest-dwelling apes share almost 99% of their DNA with humans, and despite their hairier coat and more stooped posture, they’re recognizably human-like, both in appearance and behaviorally.
-For this reason, chimp trekking in Kibale National Park, though less iconic, perhaps, than gorilla tracking, is one of the most thrilling wildlife experiences Africa has to offer.
+These forest-dwelling apes share almost 99% of their DNA with humans, and despite their hairier coat and more stooped posture, they’re recognizably human-like in both appearance and behavior.
+For this reason, chimp trekking in Kibale National Park, though perhaps less iconic than gorilla trekking, is one of the most thrilling wildlife experiences Africa has to offer.
 True, it can be challenging to locate chimpanzees in the Ugandan jungle, but that’s part of the adventure.
-And it’s difficult to think of any sound more spine-tingling than the explosive pant-hoot call with which chimps announce their presence.
-It’s a bucket-list experience, one that should be included on any holiday to Uganda.
+And it’s hard to think of any sound more spine-tingling than the explosive pant-hoot call with which chimps announce their presence.
+Chimp trekking is a bucket-list experience, and one that should be included on any holiday to Uganda.

 Selected filters: